Christian nationalism on the rise in some GOP campaigns

 There were losses by some high-profile candidates, such as U.S. Rep. Madison Cawthorn and an Idaho gubernatorial hopeful, Lt.
 Gov. Janice McGeachin.
 The former spoke of a “spiritual battle" on Capitol Hill and a need for “strong, God-fearing patriots.”
 The latter was photographed holding a gun and a Bible and said, “God calls us to pick up the sword and fight, and Christ will reign in the state of Idaho.”

-Watchers of Christian nationalism consider Mastriaono's win — in a rout, with 44% in a crowded field despite opposition from the state party establishment — by far the highest-profile victory for the movement.
+Watchers of Christian nationalism consider Mastriano's win — in a rout, with 44% in a crowded field despite opposition from the state party establishment — by far the highest-profile victory for the movement.

 Mastriano has called the separation of church and state a “myth."